From Loudersound.

 EIL.COM Favourite Music Update Rare CDs, CD Singles, Rare Records, Vinyl Records, Albums and Music

-THE BEACH BOYS Pet Sounds (RSD Essential Series 2024 UK/EU limited edition 13-track stereo LP pressed on Coke Bottle Clear Vinyl, first released in 1966 and often cited as one of the greatest albumsof all time.
-Picture sleeve replicating the original 'petting zoo' cover artwork, RSD Essential hype sticker & factory sealed.
-Recommended) #Top 500 Greatest Albums of All Time
+THE BEACH BOYS Pet Sounds (50th Anniversary 2016 UK/EU limited edition 13-track MONO LP pressed on 180-gram black vinyl - first released in 1966 and often cited as one of the greatest albums of all time.
+Housed in a picture sleeve replicating the original cover artwork, with hype sticker & factory sealed.
+Essential) #Top 500 Greatest Albums Of All Time

 Be the first to comment